tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

         schema:
           type: string
           enum: [ar, bg, ca, cz, de, el, en, fa, fi, fr, gl, hr, hu, it, ja, kr, la, lt, mk, nl, pl, pt, ro, ru, se, sk, sl, es, tr, ua, vi, zh_cn, zh_tw]
+          default: "en"
         example: "en"
       - name: Mode
         in: query
         description: "**Mode**. *Example: html*.
 Determines format of response.
 Possible values are `xml` and `html`.
 If mode parameter is empty the format is `json` by default."
         schema:
           type: string
           enum: [json, xml, html]
+          default: "json"
         example: "json"
 ```

+## Parameter dependencies

+The OpenAPI specification doesn't allow you to declare dependencies with parameters, or mutually exclusive parameters.
+According to the Swagger OpenAPI documentation,

+> OpenAPI 3.0 does not support parameter dependencies and mutually exclusive parameters.
+There is an open feature request at [https://github.com/OAI/OpenAPI-Specification/issues/256](https://github.com/OAI/OpenAPI-Specification/issues/256).
+What you can do is document the restrictions in the parameter description and define the logic in the 400 Bad Request response. ([Parameter Dependencies](https://swagger.io/docs/specification/describing-parameters/#parameter-dependencies-19))

+In the case of the weather endpoint with the OpenWeatherMap, most of the parameters are mutually exclusive.
+You can't search by City ID and by zip code.
+Although the parameters are optional, you have to use at least one parameter.
+Also, if you use the latitude parameter, you must also use the longitude parameter, as they're a pair.
+The OpenAPI spec can't programmatically reflect that structured logic, so you just have to explain it in the description property or in other more conceptual documentation.

 ## Single-sourcing definitions across objects {#reusing_definitions}